boscoh/inmembrane/api.md

 `protein_csv_line(seqid, proteins)` -- equivalent to `protein_output_line` above, but for the csv file that is written.

-`summary_table(params, proteins)` -- outputs a summary table to stdout with some aggregate statistics for the entire proteome given as input.
+`summary_table(params, proteins)` -- outputs a summary table to STDOUT with some aggregate statistics for the entire proteome given as input.

-is to add any plugins required (not all are needed, as there are many different possibilities) and send the fasta sequences, as stored in the `proteins` dictionary, into the plugin to get the desire property from that plugin.

-Once all plugins have been successfully run, the plugin analyses the results of the external programs, and generates the final sub-cellular localisation and then, the

 ### Parameters - load from file/and or input default